jac307/MediaArtTutorials/MEDIA2DF3/P1-README.md

 - Deep Red (250 ml) – **$10.49**
 - Deep Yellow (250 ml) – **$10.49**
 - Ivory Black (250 ml) – **$10.49**

 ---

-### Notes

-- Shared materials should be divided fairly across group members.
-- All paints must be **mixed by hand** using only the **primary colours + black and white**.
-- Brushes must be cleaned and dried properly after each use.
-- Bring your materials to class **Part 2 – Colour Planning & Assembly**.

----